 Birth Client Guide

-Thank you for inviting me to be part of your birth day.
-I am honored and excited to document your labor, birth, and immediate postpartum.
-Below is a guide about how to contact me and what to expect during the weeks leading up to your birth as well as your birth day.
-As always, please feel free to text or email me with updates, questions, or concerns.
-I’m here for you!
+Thank you for inviting us to be part of your birth day.
+We are honored and excited to document your labor, birth, and immediate postpartum.
+Below is a guide about how to contact us and what to expect during the weeks leading up to your birth as well as your birth day.
+As always, please feel free to text or email us with updates, questions, or concerns.
+We’re here for you!

 Early Labor

-Please send me a text message when early labor begins or if your water breaks.
-This will allow me to prepare for when active labor starts.
+Please send us a text message when early labor begins or if your water breaks.
+This will allow Miranda or me to prepare for when active labor starts.
 We know that sometimes it can be hard to differentiate ‘end of pregnancy’ sensations with early labor.

 Active Labor

-I do need 1.5 hours notice to arrive to your birth location once you ask us to join you.
-Often I’m able to reach you much sooner, but 1.5 hours allows for traffic, distance, and weather conditions.
+We do need 1.5 hours notice to arrive to your birth location once you ask us to join you.
+Often we’re able to reach you much sooner, but 1.5 hours allows for traffic, distance, and weather conditions.

 Contacting Me